Myths and excuses against barefooting

 wearing shoes, and for ADA compliance must legally be accomodated without

-municipalities, against bare feet -- including in business
+most counties and municipalities, against bare feet -- including in business

 establishments and public places.